-Without qualifying our opinion, we draw attention to Note 1 to the consolidated financial statements which describes certain material uncertainties regarding the entity's ability to continue as a going concern.
+Without qualifying our opinion, we draw attention to Note 1 to the consolidated financial statements which indicates that Northisle Copper and Gold Inc. had a working capital deficiency at December 31, 2013 of \$176,797 and describes certain material uncertainties regarding Northisle Copper and Gold Inc.'s ability to continue as a going concern.

-Chartered Accountants Vancouver, British Columbia April 29, 2013
+Chartered Accountants Vancouver, British Columbia April 29, 2014 tay + Watson

-Hay + Watson